 Cybersecurity Training with OSS – OopsSec Store

-OSS – OopsSec Store is an open-source, intentionally vulnerable web application designed for cybersecurity training.
-Built with Next.js and React, it simulates a realistic e-commerce environment to help users practice identifying and exploiting OWASP Top 10 vulnerabilities, API security flaws, and modern frontend attack vectors.
+OopsSec Store is an open-source, intentionally vulnerable web application designed to teach cybersecurity through practical, real-world scenarios.
+Built with modern technologies like Next.js and React, it simulates an e-commerce environment where users can safely practice identifying and exploiting vulnerabilities—from OWASP Top 10 flaws to API security misconfigurations and frontend attack vectors.

-- Purpose-built for security training: Realistic vulnerabilities in a modern tech stack (Next.js, React, Prisma).
+- Realistic vulnerabilities embedded in a modern tech stack (Next.js, React, Prisma).

-- OWASP Top 10 coverage: Includes XSS, CSRF, IDOR, JWT attacks, path traversal, and more.
+- OWASP Top 10: Includes XSS, CSRF, IDOR, JWT attacks, path traversal, and more.

-- Practice penetration testing in a controlled, legal environment.
+- Practice penetration testing in a legal, isolated environment.

 - Test API security with REST endpoints and modern frontend attack vectors.